Sets the clock rates for the CPU and GPU on mobile devices.

 To set your clock level in Unreal apps, use the SetCPUAndGPULevels blueprint.

-On Oculus Go, we’ve made the management of CPU and GPU level much simpler by making it almost entirely automatic.
+We’ve made the management of CPU and GPU level much simpler by making it almost entirely automatic.
 This feature is called Dynamic Throttling.
-Oculus Go applications are compatible with Gear VR, and the basic power management API remains the same.
-The developer can set CPU and GPU levels between 0 and 3 on Gear VR, and between 0 and 4 on Oculus Go.
-On Go, these levels are treated as a baseline, and the system can choose to dynamically clock the CPU and GPU up as necessary to maintain performance.
-The goal of this system is to retain advantages of Gear VR’s Fixed Clock Policy while trying to mitigate its drawbacks.
+The developer can set CPU and GPU levels between 0 and 4 on.
+These levels are treated as a baseline, and the system can choose to dynamically clock the CPU and GPU up as necessary to maintain performance.
+The goal of this system is to retain advantages of a Fixed Clock Policy while trying to mitigate its drawbacks.

 For more information on power management see: Managing Power Consumption